Adding Overlays to OBS – 5 Quick and Simple Steps

 What is a starting scene?

-5. AFK and BRB scene
+5. AFK and BRB Scene

-Display video during breaks, between two live-streams.
+Show video during breaks, between two live streams.

 6. Sponsorships

-7. Scene for highlights
+7. Scene for Highlights

-This is similar to the BRB scene.
+This resembles the BRB scene.

-Launch your OBS, so we can start!
+Open your OBS so we can get started!

-1. Choose the scene
+1. Select the scene

 Choose the scene

-2. Add overlay to OBS
+2. Add Overlay to OBS

 Adding overlay to OBS

-3. Name the new source
+3. Name the New Source

 Naming the new source

-4. Upload an overlay
+4. Upload an Overlay

 In the Properties tab, you can upload overlays.